 - Inappropriate application techniques also cause peeling and blistering defects.

-When the surface of the paint is too smooth then the running defect occurs.
+When the surface of the paint is too smooth then the running paint defects occur.
 In this type of defect, due to excessive smoothness of paint sometimes it turns back to an uncovered position of the surface.